SingularisArt/DownloadCleaner/README.md

 Before running this program, you need to type python into your cmd to check if you have it installed.<br>
 If you do, then skip this step <br>
 * Visit the official [Python](https://www.python.org/) website.<br>
-* Navigate to the dowloads directory, and then click the latest version download scroll all the way down and install the executable installer based on your system.<br>
+* Navigate to the dowloads directory, and then click the latest version download.<br>
+* Scroll all the way down and install the executable installer based on your system.<br>
 * Run through the installation process.<br>
 * After that, go to the cmd prompt and type<br>
 ```bash